 For Yemen, the orders come at a critical time for the country, as fighting between Houthi rebels and Government forces continues.
 The challenges posed by the ongoing conflict have led to outbreaks of cholera, the effects exacerbated by ever increasing populations in temporary refugee accommodation.

-Dulas’ solar refrigerators will be used to support the immunization needs in Yemen through a strong local partner network and international procurement organisations, through ongoing vaccine campaigns during 2019.
+Dulas’ solar refrigerators are being used to support the immunization needs in Yemen through a strong local partner network and international procurement organisations, through ongoing vaccine campaigns during 2019.

 As part of ensuring the efficacy of its vaccine cold-chain, Dulas will additionally provide its Vaccine Guard technology as part of the delivery – a real time remote temperature monitoring systems.
 The Vaccine Guards report live data from the Dulas refrigerators via the GSM networks 24/7, and immediately send SMS and email notifications, should the vaccines be at risk.
 The Vaccine Guards also enable remote report generation, which traditionally would be prepared with manual temperature readings recorded by pen and paper, enabling the business to monitor the usage of its fridges, ensuring temperatures are kept within vaccine specified parameters and that the deterioration of vaccines from incorrect cooling may be monitored.